Our driest nappy ever with a new DryTouch®LayerFind Out More

 The best time to travel is usually within the second trimester of pregnancy.
 Early nausea has usually settled by then and most women are still reasonably comfortable with regard to their size.
 The baby isn’t so close to being due that enjoying a holiday is out of the question and your belly will still be reasonably contained.

 Some people (mistakenly) believe that the low pressure within air cabins can initiate labour.
 When combined with the comparatively low oxygen levels within the aircraft, this makes travelling by plane something to be avoided where possible.
 On both counts this is wrong.
 The baby is protected by its mother’s thick, muscular uterine wall as well as the buffering properties of the amniotic fluid.
 Your own body will adjust to the pressure and atmospheric changes in the environment so your baby will not be compromised.
+Check this link for more information about air travel and pregnancy.

 Making comfortable seating arrangements takes on a different priority when you are pregnant.
 It may even be worthwhile considering an upgrade from your usual seat location, making this money well spent.
 Don’t be afraid of asking for a free upgrade at the check-in desk if you can.
 Citing your pregnancy as a reason may just be enough to ensure a more comfortable flight.